Across Eternity: Book 4 - Cover

 “You don’t want to know,” another said.
 “Come on, let’s bail and go get some real food.”

 Everyone agreed, and they went out to the parking lot.
 He said “bail” instead of “sneak out” because there was no shortage of audacity as they left.
 The school wouldn’t interrupt their fun if they kept filling in seats at games.
 Noah hopped into his car, an expensive convertible his parents bought him.
-His father was a wealthy lawyer who loved football, making him easy to manipulate.
-He was one of the main reasons why Noah decided to focus this lifetime on football.
+His father was a wealthy lawyer who loved football, making him easy to manipulate, part of why Noah decided to focus this lifetime on football.

 He peeled out of the parking lot with a screech, making Julie squeal in delight.
 His was a reckless, stupid life, but within 30 years, he was one of the most famous football players in the country and retired with more trophies and Super Bowl rings than he knew what to do with.
 As for what happened to Julie and the others, he didn’t know or care.